Over the years, I’ve found that one of the biggest surprises for first-time visitors involves whether you need to book restaurants in Rome.

 In season, don’t miss the artichokes.
 When I ate there in December, I ordered both the alla giudia (fried) and alla romana (braised) styles.
 They were both delicious.
 (Who said you have to settle for just one option?).

 Hostaria Romana is located at Via del Boccaccio 1, right near Piazza Barberini; it’s open daily except Sundays for lunch and dinner.
 For dinner, reservations are recommended.

-Fact: You can never get enough of gelatoinRome.
-That’s a very good thing, since these days, there seems to be a new gelateria opening every couple of months.
-And not just a new gelateria.
-But a new real gelateria.
+You can never get enough of gelatoinRome.
+That’s a very good thing, since these days, there seems to be a new gelato shop opening every couple of months.
+And not just a new gelato shop.
+But a new real gelato shop.

 What’s a “real” gelateria, you say?
-Here’s the second (more sobering) fact: The vast majority of Rome’s gelato shops spoon out industrialized junk, whipped up from a lovely conglomeration of synthetic thickeners, chemical flavors, and air.
-(Remember, friends, real gelato should not look like a cloud, and it should not be brighter than your sunburned face after a Roman holiday… coughBlueIcecoughDellaPalmacough).
+Well, the vast majority of Rome’s gelato shops spoon out industrialized junk, whipped up from a lovely conglomeration of synthetic thickeners, chemical flavors, and air.
+(Remember, friends, real gelato should not look like a cloud, and it should not be brighter than your sunburned face after a Roman holiday!).
 And for years, those who wanted top-notch, non-fake gelato had to seek it out, especially in the center, where such shops were few and far between.